wutaosamuel/bterminal/README.md

 Figure 1: Password index page

-Password protection can be setted by config or cli command and will be encoded by Base64
+Password protection can be setted by config or cli command and is Base64 encoded

 ![BTerminalPassword](./image/bterminalPassword.png)

 Figure 2: UI of Single Command Entering

-The command is required and the name and cron scheduling can be empty.
+The command is required,
+and whereas the name and cron scheduling are optional.
 The command will execute immediately when cron scheduling is empty.
 Strongly recommend
 that shell script or python handle multiple commands input.

-The reason why I want to create this tool is the international bandwidth has limited by home using with some reason. but the bandwidth will be less QoS around four in the morning.
+The main motivation of this project is the international output bandwidth of Chinese Telecom has been QoS by home using with some reason.
-So, I can update content or do some task in Windows or linux at that time.
+Therefore, it is beneficial to exploit such an unused bandwidth, and schedule certain tasks to less-QoS periods, typically around 4am.

 ![BTerminalShell](./image/bterminalShell.png)